AMWen/pantry_app/README.md

 - Certificates: Ensure you have valid certificates for signing in your Apple Developer account.

 ## Usage
+### Edit Items

+The app allows you to easily edit pantry items.
+Depending on the field you'd like to update, you can use different gestures.

+- **Tap to Edit Quantity or Completion Status**:
+  - Simply tap on a grocery item to modify the quantity.
+You can adjust the amount based on your needs (e.g., increase the quantity if you have more of the item).
+  - Tap on a non-grocery item to toggle the completion status.

+- **Long Press to Edit Name and Date**:
+  - If you want to update the name of a pantry item or the date it was added, long press on the item.
+This will bring up an editor where you can modify the name and the date associated with the item.

-### Import/Export Data
+### Save/Load Data
-- To import pantry data, click the "Save" icon in the app's toolbar and select "Load Items".
-This will allow you to pick a .json file containing previously saved pantry items.
+- **Save Pantry Data**: To import pantry data into the app, click the "Save" icon in the app's toolbar.
+This will show the save/load options where you can choose to load previously saved pantry data.
-- To export your pantry data, select "Save Items" to generate a .json file that you can store or share for backup.
+- **Load Pantry Data**: To back up or share your pantry data, click the "Save" icon in the app's toolbar and select the save option.
+This will allow you to generate a file containing your pantry data that you can save or share.

+### Multi-Select and Actions
+- **Multi-Select Items**: You can select multiple items by interacting with the pantry list.
+Once multiple items are selected, you can perform bulk actions:
+  - Move items (only available in Shopping Cart)
+  - Toggle visibility of completed items (only available in non-grocery lists)
+  - Tag items
+  - Delete items

+### Quick Actions
+- **Move Items**: The "Move" icon allows you to easily move selected items from your shopping cart to your pantry.

+- **Delete Items**: The "Delete" icon allows you to permanently remove selected items.
+Use this option when you want to clean up or remove unnecessary entries from your list.

 ### Tagging and Sorting
-- The app supports tagging, which allows you to categorize items.
-You can select and assign tags to multiple items at once.
-- You can sort your pantry items by name, date added, or tag by using the sorting options available in the app's toolbar.
+- **Tagging Items**: Click the "Label" icon in the app’s toolbar to open tagging options.
+You can assign, modify, or remove tags for items to help categorize them.
+This makes it easier to search and organize your list by specific tags like "Vegetarian", "Frozen", etc.

+- **Sorting Items**: Click the "Swap" icon in the toolbar to open sorting options.
+You can sort pantry items by:
+  - **None**: Defaults to order of addition unless manually reordered using the drag and drop functionality.
+  - **Name**: Sort items alphabetically by their name.
+  - **Date Added**: Sort by the date the items were added to your pantry.
+  - **Tag**: Sort by the item tag.

+### Managing Completed Items
+- **Show/Hide Completed Items**: The app allows you to toggle the visibility of completed items.
+Clicking the "Check" or "Eye" icon in the app’s toolbar will toggle between showing, hiding, or selecting items marked as completed.
+  - If completed items are hidden, you can quickly review your pantry without the clutter of items that are already marked as done.
+  - If completed items are shown, you can also select all completed items at once, making it easier to manage them.

+These features are designed to give you full control over your list organization and management, making it easier to track, sort, and act on your inventory and to-do lists.

 ## Tech Stack